 Pyrgos is, by the way, Santorini’s old capital city.
 It’s a picturesque town with a castle, a monastery, and 33 churches: that’s a lot!
 It’s not as visited as the rest of the towns in Santorini because it doesn’t have a view of the caldera, but it’s quite interesting.
 In Pyrgos, you can find boutique and budget hotels with lower prices.
 As Karterados, it’s recommended to have your own transportation.

 What’s the best area where to stay Santorini?

 All in all, what’s the best area where to stay in Santorini?

 The final decision is obviously up to you and it depends on both your preferences and your budget:

 - If you’re looking for a unique and memorable hotel experience, then splurge and book your stay in the most beautiful part of the island: choose a boutique hotel in Oía or Imerovigli.

 - If you’re travel on a budget but you still want to stay in the most beautiful part of Santorini, then book your hotel in Fira or Firostefani.

-- If you want save as much as possible on accommodation and you don’t mind a little bit of driving, then look for a hotel in Karterados or Pyrgos or at Kamari and Perissa beaches.
-You can also find apartments, hostels, camping areas and airbnb options in the island.
-Take into account that you end up spending a bit more in transportation if you choose to stay a bit away from the touristy areas.
+- To save as much as possible on accommodation and you don’t mind a little bit of driving, then book your hotel in Karterados, Pyrgos, or at Kamari and Perissa beaches.
+You can also find apartments, hostels, camping areas, and Airbnb options on the island.
+Take into account that you will end up spending a bit more on transportation if you choose to stay a bit away from the touristy areas.

 Prices vary depending on the season.
-If your trip is in peak season (june to september) try to book your stay well in advance.
+If your trip is in the peak season (June to September) try to book your stay well in advance.

 Transportation in Santorini